openassistive/OpenATFrontEnd/content/item/VolksSwitch.md

 There's a great Camera to GoPro mount design by tmorris9 that you can print to mount to the switch and can be found here:
 [https://www.thingiverse.com/thing:991531](https://www.thingiverse.com/thing:991531)

-# Print Settings

-**Printer:**

-Monoprice Select Mini

-**Rafts:**

-No

-**Supports:**

-No

-**Resolution:**

-0.1 mm

-**Infill:**

-20%

-**Notes:**

-Print the button and the collar upside down.
-Only the button needs supports and only from the print bed.
-I printed the base with 3 shells (i.e., walls that are 1.2 mm thick using a 0.4 mm nozzle).
-I chose to use thicker walls on the base so that the threaded insert would have a good amount of plastic to bite into.

-# How I Designed This

-**midline section showing all parts**

-I used Fusion 360 as my CAD tool and have included the f3d file in case you need to make changes based on your filament and printer.